Search This Site

 Here we have the back of the case from the outside.
 You can see from the top...

-• Power Supply - The fan opening is on the right, the power cord connection and the power switch on the left.
+• Power Supply - The fan opening is on the right, the computer power supply wiring (power cord connection and the power switch) on the left.

 • Case Fan - To the right of the panel opening is the opening for a case fan.